Skip to main content

 3 - 4 star hotels

-Single Supplement
+Single supplement

 For seven action-packed days of exploring Vietnam's Mekong Delta by bicycle with Vietnam Backroads, you'll discover non-touristy sites and many exciting places where Westerners are rarely be seen.
 Ride as far as the coast of the Mekong Delta and also the mountains along the Cambodian border.
 Meet friendly people, experience the ways locals earning a living, enjoy beautiful landscapes, explore traditional villages, jungle and ride on good quality bikes of Saigon Bike Shop To learn different cultures from many ethnic groups; Khmer, Cham Muslim, Chinese and Vietnamese.
-Meandering the Mekong Delta
+Meandering the Mekong Delta.

 Vietnam Backroads Team will pick you up at hotel lobby, then commence your trip with 1. hour of travel on the road to Mekong Delta.
 On arriving at a rural village, just a few km from Tan An city, pick the bike for the morning ride.
 We cycle into family farms, enjoy the most beautiful scenic countryside, ride on varied terrains, concrete, and dirt paths through lush vegetation, and discover the authentic local life along the hamlets.
 Visit some families and see villagers make handbags, hats and other things.
 All are made of local materials.